Wimbledon 2018: who are the top male players?

 As Wimbledon 2018 kicks off, the former British men's number one Tim Henman selects his six favourites amongst the men

-As Wimbledon 2018 kicks off, the former British men’s number one Tim Henman selects his six favourites amongst this year’s male players… Could Andy Murray cement his comeback from injury?
-Will Roger Federer and Rafael Nadal tussle for victory?
+As Wimbledon 2018 kicks off, the former British men’s number one Tim Henman selects his six favourites amongst this year’s male players… With Andy Murray absent after a prolonged injury, will Roger Federer and Rafael Nadal tussle for victory?
 Is Novak Djokovic going to return to form?

 - Everything you need to know about Wimbledon 2018: from seedings to prize money